tcroshaw/tcroshaw.github.io/README.md

 - A significant number of insurance claims will be received
 - A large area will be impacted by the event

-This investigation was the Data Science Immersive Capstone Project at General Assembly in Sydney, Please follow the link below to view the progress of the analysis:
+This investigation was my Data Science Immersive Capstone Project at General Assembly, Sydney.
+Please follow the link below to view the progress of the analysis:

 ### [Natural Catastrophe Twitter Investigation](/capstone/index.md)

+---